Containers-Testing-Framework/ctf-cli/README.md

 You can implement some of the methods that are typically used with Behave inside this file.
 It will be combined with the CTF common `environment.py` file.
 This integration may not be perfect yet, feel free to test and provide feedback.

 ## CLI tool
 The key part of the framework is the CLI tool called `ctf-cli`.
 It gathers information, reads configurations, sets up the environment for Behave and runs it.
+Currently `ctf-cli` tool supports only ansible for running commands on some host.
+To run your tests make sure you included configuration for ansible in the `ctf-cli` configuration.

 ### Requirements
 * git
 * behave >= 1.2.5
 * ansible

+### Configuration file
+You can pass the path to the configuration file on the command line using the `-c` or `--cli-config` option.
+If not provided the tool tries to find the configuration in this order of preference:

+1. `ctf.conf` in the current directory
+2. `ctf.conf` in the user home directory `~/ctf.conf`
+3. `ctf.conf` in the `ctf` direcotory inside user home directory `~/ctf/ctf.conf`
+4. `ctf.conf` in the system configuration directory `/etc/ctf.conf`

+The configuration must include configuration for ansible.
+The setup on the host you want to use needs to be done manually before running the `ctf-cli` (e.g. setting up ssh keys, etc.) An example of the configuration for ansible inside the `ctf.conf` can look like this:

+    [ansible]
+    Host=127.0.0.1
+    User=root
+    Method=ssh

 ### Usage
 The `ctf-cli` should be executed inside the directory of the project, containing the Dockerfile.
 There are couple of options one can pass to the CLI tool: